awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 To qualify a device for FreeRTOS, you must port FreeRTOS to your device, and then follow the AWS Device Qualification Program steps\.
 For information, see the [AWS Device Qualification Program page](https://aws.amazon.com/partners/dqp/) and the [ AWS Device Qualification Program Guide](https://partnercentral.awspartner.com/sfc/#version?selectedDocumentId=0690L000005HXjb)\.

-For information about qualifying your device for FreeRTOS, see [Qualifying Your Device](freertos-qualification.md)\.
+For information about qualifying your device for FreeRTOS, see [Qualifying your device](freertos-qualification.md)\.

 ### Qualification FAQs<a name="afr-qualification-faqs"></a>